rockset/rockset-go-client/openapi/docs/UpdateVirtualInstanceRequest.md

 NewUpdateVirtualInstanceRequestWithDefaults instantiates a new UpdateVirtualInstanceRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAutoScalingPolicy

+`func (o *UpdateVirtualInstanceRequest) GetAutoScalingPolicy() AutoScalingPolicy`

+GetAutoScalingPolicy returns the AutoScalingPolicy field if non-nil, zero value otherwise.

+### GetAutoScalingPolicyOk

+`func (o *UpdateVirtualInstanceRequest) GetAutoScalingPolicyOk() (*AutoScalingPolicy, bool)`

+GetAutoScalingPolicyOk returns a tuple with the AutoScalingPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoScalingPolicy

+`func (o *UpdateVirtualInstanceRequest) SetAutoScalingPolicy(v AutoScalingPolicy)`

+SetAutoScalingPolicy sets AutoScalingPolicy field to given value.

+### HasAutoScalingPolicy

+`func (o *UpdateVirtualInstanceRequest) HasAutoScalingPolicy() bool`

+HasAutoScalingPolicy returns a boolean if a field has been set.

 ### GetAutoSuspendEnabled